 18 weeks.
 32 teams.
 272 games.
 And that’s not counting the playoffs.
 Are you ready for some football?
 We are.
 Whether you’re tuning in via your cable provider, a streaming service, or combination of the two, we’ve got the best seat in the house.
 Here are all the ways to watch the NFL this season.

-All the Ways to Watch the NFL on Cable and Streaming
+All the ways to watch NFL games on cable and streaming

 The road to the Big Game on February 8, 2026 begins Thursday, September 4 at 8:20 PM ET on NBC and Peacock, when the title-defending Philadelphia Eagles face off with division rival Dallas Cowboys.
 Here’s how to watch every snap, tackle, and touchdown all season long.